-- 459 The control baselines in Chapter Three address the protection needs of a diverse set of 460 constituencies, including individual users and organizations.
-Thus, certain working assumptions 461 generally underlie the control baselines in Chapter Three.
-These assumptions, made when 462 determining the baselines in Chapter Three, consider the environments in which organizational 463 information systems operate, including legislative, regulatory, or policy obligations; the nature 464 of organizational operations; the specific functionality employed within the systems; the types 465 of threats confronting organizations, missions/business processes, and systems; individuals' 466 privacy interests; and the types of information processed, stored, or transmitted by systems.
-467 Articulating the underlying assumptions is a key element in the Risk Framing step of the risk 468 management process described in NIST SP 800-39 [SP 800-39] and reinforced in the Prepare 469 step in [SP 800-37].
-Specific assumptions that underlie the control baselines in Chapter Three 470 include: - Organizational systems are located in physical facilities. - Information in organizational systems is relatively persistent.21 - Organizational systems are multi-user (either serially or concurrently) in operation. - Some information in organizational systems is not shareable with other users who have authorized access to the same systems. - Organizational systems exist in networked environments, and are general purpose in nature. - Organizations have the necessary structure, resources, and infrastructure to implement the controls.
-22 - If any of the above assumptions are not valid, then some of the security controls allocated to the control baselines in Chapter Three may not be applicable-a situation that can be addressed by applying the tailoring guidance in Section 2.4 and the results of organization- and system-level risk assessments.
-Additional assumptions that are not addressed in the baselines include: - Insider threats exist within organizations. - Classified information is processed, stored, or transmitted by organizational systems.23 - Advanced persistent threats (APTs) exist within organizations. - Information requires specialized protection based on legislation, directives, regulations, or policies. - Organizational systems communicate with other systems across different security domains.
+The control baselines in Chapter Three address the protection needs of a diverse set of constituencies, including individual users and organizations.
+Thus, certain working assumptions generally underlie the control baselines in Chapter Three.
+These assumptions, made when determining the baselines in Chapter Three, consider the environments in which organizational information systems operate, including legislative, regulatory, or policy obligations; the nature of organizational operations; the specific functionality employed within the systems; the types of threats confronting organizations, mission and business processes, and systems; individuals' privacy interests; and the types of information processed, stored, or transmitted by systems.
+Articulating the underlying assumptions is a key element in the Risk Framing step of the risk management process described in [SP 800-39] and reinforced in the Prepare step in [SP 800-37].
+Specific assumptions that underlie the control baselines in Chapter Three include:

+- Information in organizational systems is relatively persistent. - Organizational systems are multi-user (either serially or concurrently) in operation. - Some information in organizational systems is not shareable with other users who have authorized access to the same systems. - Organizational systems exist in networked environments and are general purpose in nature. - Organizations have the necessary structure, resources, and infrastructure to implement the controls.

+If any of the above assumptions are not valid, then some of the security controls allocated to the control baselines in Chapter Three may not be applicable-a situation that can be addressed by applying the tailoring guidance in Section 2.4 and the results of organization- and system-level risk assessments.
+Additional assumptions that are not addressed in the baselines include:

+- Insider threats exist within organizations. - Classified information is processed, stored, or transmitted by organizational systems. - Advanced persistent threats (APTs) exist within organizations. - Information requires specialized protection based on legislation, directives, regulations, or policies. - Organizational systems communicate with other systems across different security domains.